mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/index.md

 EOF
 ```

-This produces a file in your current working directory called `kommander-cluster-admin-config`.
+This procedure produces a file in your current working directory called, `kommander-cluster-admin-config`.
 The contents of this file are used in Kommander to attach the cluster.

-Before importing this configuration, you can verify it is functional by running the following command:
+Before importing this configuration, you can verify that it is functional by running the following command:

 ```shell
 kubectl --kubeconfig $(pwd)/kommander-cluster-admin-config get all --all-namespaces